paulowiz/AiesecBot/README.md

 ```bash
 pm2  logs _get_realized_.py
 ```
-There are many comands on PM2 you can see at all in its documentation https://www.npmjs.com/package/pm2.
+There are many commands on PM2 you can see at all in its documentation https://www.npmjs.com/package/pm2.

 ## 🔓 Licença
 MIT © [Paulo Mota](https://www.linkedin.com/in/paulo-mota-955218a2/)